BuckShlegeris/BuckShlegeris.github.io/_posts/2014-08-10-environmentalism.md

 In particular, lots of these environmental concerns seem to just be normal economic issues.
 I’ll talk about water consumption a bit more later, but it seems to me like a great example of an environmental issues which shouldn’t really be considered as such.
 Water is a resource that I can choose to consume.
 I don’t see any reasons why there would be large costs from my water consumption which don’t factor into the price of water.
 I am totally on board with saving money by purchasing more efficient showers, but that seems like a primarily practical matter rather than a moral one.

-To me, the obvious comparison for enviromnentalism is veganism.
-When I choose not to eat a meal with 200g of chicken, I prevent (in expectation) [about four days](http://t.umblr.com/redirect?z=http%3A%2F%2Feverydayutilitarian.com%2Fessays%2Fhow-much-suffering-is-in-the-standard-american-diet&t=NGEwYzgzMDQwNDlkYjUxZjFjN2E5MjFiMDU4MzgzZTQ4MWNjYjIxMSxLZkRWdzF4MQ%3D%3D) of suffering for a chicken in a factory farm.
-I don’t get nearly enough pleasure out of eating that chicken to justify four days of confinement in a factory farm.
-It is very easy for me to make this calculation and become vegan.
+One comparison for enviromnentalism is veganism.
+When you choose not to eat a meal with 200g of chicken, you prevent (in expectation) [about four days](http://t.umblr.com/redirect?z=http%3A%2F%2Feverydayutilitarian.com%2Fessays%2Fhow-much-suffering-is-in-the-standard-american-diet&t=NGEwYzgzMDQwNDlkYjUxZjFjN2E5MjFiMDU4MzgzZTQ4MWNjYjIxMSxLZkRWdzF4MQ%3D%3D) of suffering for a chicken in a factory farm.
+You probably don’t get nearly enough pleasure out of eating that chicken to justify four days of confinement in a factory farm.

 But I have very little idea how to do a similar analysis for environmental issues.
 There are two main problems with trying to make that analysis.